-By virtue of its progress in competitiveness, economic environment, innovation, and level of risk, Colombia is seen as one of the countries in the region with the greatest potential to attract venture capital funds.
-The growth of the venture capital fund industry combined with a government that invests in the entrepreneurial ecosystem has made it possible for Colombia to climb in the Latin American Venture Capital Association’s (LAVCA) ranking.
-In 2019, Colombia was the second country, after Brazil, with the greatest amount of capital invested in the region, amounting to around US $1.275 billion in investment (LAVCA, 2020).
+Due to the progress made in terms of competitiveness, economic environment, innovation, and risk level, Colombia is seen as one of the countries with the greatest potential to attract venture capital funds in the region.
+The growth of the venture capital industry combined with the government’s commitment to invest in the entrepreneurial ecosystem has made it possible for Colombia to climb in the Latin American Venture Capital Association’s (LAVCA) ranking.
+In 2019, Colombia was the second country, after Brazil, with the largest amount of capital invested in the region, around USD 1.275 billion in investment (LAVCA, 2020).

 Why invest in this sector?